 Muscle relaxers are ideally prescribed for acute pain.
 But they also serve as an effective medication if the pain causes trouble with sleeping.
 Relaxants such as Soma and Flexeril cause drowsiness and help get sleep if taken at night.
 In a pilot study from Michigan, cyclobenzaprine is used to manage sleep disturbances.
 Additionally, it is vital to note that drowsiness is considered a side effect, and one should not rely on these drugs for getting proper rest or sleep.

 Muscle Relaxers For Fibromyalgia

-A low dose of muscle relaxants such as Flexeril and Zanaflex help people with fibromyalgia feel less pain and sleep better.
-These muscle relaxant side effects may include: chest pain, nausea, or fever.
-One can also not use this medicine in the day time due to its sedation effect, with the exception being, Skelaxin as it does not affect the Central Nervous System.
+A low dose of relaxants such as Flexeril and Zanaflex help people with fibromyalgia feel less pain and sleep better.
+According to medical doctors from Washington, these drugs can improve health conditions but do not work as soon as possible.
+Furthermore, muscle relaxant side effects may include chest pain, nausea, or fever.
+One can also not use this medicine in the daytime due to its sedation effect, with the exception being Skelaxin as it does not affect the central nervous system.

 Muscle Relaxers For Tension Headaches

 Tizanidine (Zanaflex) is a relaxer that can be used to treat tension headaches.
 According to a 2009 study published in the US National Library of Medicine, relaxants are not found to be effective for tension headaches.
 They also do not play a significant role in the treatment of TTH.
 One can turn to simple analgesics or acetaminophen for the treatment of tension headaches, but only with the recommendation of a medical doctor.